zhaozhixu/LightNet/README.md

     pip3 install opencv-python

+After compilation and installation, enter the following commands in the `example` directory (the first command is to translate the *.net model file into a JSON file that the program can read):

+    ir2json.pl data/shuffledet_dac.net -o data/out.json
+    ./object-detect.py data/out.json data/shuffledet_dac.wts data/images

-After compilation and installation, enter the following commands in the `example` directory and you should get a dection window with bouding boxes detecting the images in `example/data/images` dynamicly.
+Then you should get a dection window with bouding boxes detecting the images in `example/data/images` dynamicly like the following screenshot, and a series of bounding boxes coordinates (xmin, ymin, xmax, ymax), one for an input image, printed in the terminal.

-    example/object-detect.py -d example/data/images

 ![Demo](docs/img/demo.png)